Qualifications & Experience

 A Little Bit More About Carrie-Anne

-I currently share my life with my partner and my wonderful daughter, Greta.
+I currently share my life with my two wonderful daughters, Greta and Margot.
 My beautiful rescued Rottweiler (Rhu) resides with my mother and is her devoted companion.
 Being the best teacher of them all, Rhu is the main reason why I decided to pursue a career specialising in dog behaviour and education.
 I have not looked back since!

 Unfortunately, I suffer with the after effects of a condition called Stevens-Johnson Syndrome.
 I contracted the illness when I was seven years old and it has had a major impact on my life.
 The illness has left me blind in my right eye and partially sighted in my left.
 Despite this, I am determined to do as much as I can to help my community and my clients, and to provide the best service I possibly can.